karo-electronics/welcome/yocto/yocto_how_to_change_baseboard.md

 to expose oneself to the simplest ways of creation of the part done.
 This will allow for greater understanding of the matters at hand.

-_Bitbake_ recipes are capable to extend, cut, enrich the creation process in many shapes and forms, from either simple setting of variables what a recipe is in it's most basic form to having your own framework within the Yocto framework.
+_bitbake_ recipes are capable to extend, cut, enrich the creation process in many shapes; from either a simple setting of variables via a recipe, to having your own framework within the Yocto framework.

 It is therefore imperative that customers have the understanding of a simple `make`, how to tweak `autoconf`, create `Makefile` files, or - on the other hand -